Captainmango/IntegralCRM/README.md

 ## Installation

-Clone to repo to a directory of your choosing.
+Clone repo to your machine and change directory to the integralcrm sub folder.
 This app is a development version, so will require a client_secrets.Json file in the working tree.

 ### do not put client_secrets.Json files in the working tree of this project